zuazo/filesystem_resize-cookbook/README.md

 [![Code Climate](http://img.shields.io/codeclimate/github/onddo/fs_resize-cookbook.svg?style=flat)](https://codeclimate.com/github/onddo/fs_resize-cookbook)
 [![Build Status](http://img.shields.io/travis/onddo/fs_resize-cookbook.svg?style=flat)](https://travis-ci.org/onddo/fs_resize-cookbook)

-This Chef cookbook Resizes the file system automatically when the underlying partition or disk increases its size.
+This Chef cookbook resizes the file system automatically when the underlying partition or disk increases its size.

-It is mainly oriented to work with disks in the cloud.
+It is mainly oriented to work with cloud or virtual servers where it is common to change the disk size.

 Requirements
 ============

-## Platform:
+## Platform Requirements

 This cookbook has been tested on the following platforms: